 AN ILIAD by Lisa Peterson and David O'Hare – August

 MARK TWAIN'S THE DIARIES OF ADAM AND EVE adapted for the stage by Maxim Lardent – September

-HAMLET by William Shakespeare – June
+HAMLET by William Shakespeare – TBA

 Additional info about Poor Richard’s Players